 Sharing isn’t good!
 Many students share their cell phones with friends.
 This is becoming even more common with so many students on unlimited texting, data and calling plans.
 If you are going to share your cell phone with someone, unlock it yourself and try and keep your code private.
 Then check the text and call log afterwards.
 If something goes wrong, you will have to answer to your parents or the authorities.
 You’re entitled to know what others are doing with your phone.
 And set rules and let your friends know, in advance, what those rules are.
 It’s your phone.
 You’re allowed.

-The 4 Ps – Don’t store anything that you don’t want your Parents, Principal, a Predator or the Police to see, read or find on your cell phone.
+The 4 Ps – Don’t store anything that you don’t want your Parents, Principal, a Predator or the Police to see, read or find out about on your cell phone.
 If you have a photo you don’t want others to see, delete it from your phone, or password protect it.
 If someone sends you a photo you don’t want, delete it (or report it before you do).